6 Best FREE Antivirus Software for PC, Mac & Phone (2022)

 To help keep you safe, I’ve tested and ranked the top 6 (actually) free antiviruses for Windows, Mac, Android, and iOS.
 Avira emerged as the best free antivirus in 2022 — but while it has a strong virus scanner and some decent features, no quality antivirus can afford to defend against complex and advanced strains of malware for free.

 Fortunately, there are plenty of low-cost premium antivirus providers and I believe it’s well worth the investment to keep your private files, photos, and passwords safe.
 Personally, I prefer to use an affordable yet powerful antivirus like Norton 360.
 You don’t have to make a decision right away either — you can try Norton risk-free for 60 days with its money-back guarantee.

-- Avira — #1 free antivirus with real-time protection, fast and accurate scans, plus multiple platform support to protect all of your devices.
+- Avira — #1 free antivirus for all platforms with real-time protection, fast and accurate scans, plus full coverage protection through multiple device support.
 Try Avira for free!

 - Panda — High-quality extra features, but lacking ransomware protection.

 - TotalAV — Fast scans easily detect known malware threats, but no extra features.

 - Bitdefender — Includes advanced malware defense and comprehensive desktop apps, but missing customer support.